-LendingTree.com is an online lending network that helps connect borrowers with lenders for a variety of mortgage types, including new purchases — both conventional and FHA-insured loans — refinancing, and home equity loans.
+Rocket Mortgage is an online mortgage lender that helps connect borrowers with loans for a variety of mortgage types, including new purchases — both conventional and FHA-insured loans — refinancing, and home equity loans.

-LendingTree’s easy online application can be completed in minutes, providing up to five offers from suitable lending partners in the proverbial blink of an eye.
+Its easy online application can be completed in minutes and can help you get preapproved in the proverbial blink of an eye.

 Given that home mortgage loans are secured loans in which the financed property acts as collateral, the purchase price of the property, your total down payment, and your current bills and income will all factor into whether you are approved for a mortgage loan.

-Furthermore, once you’ve found a lender, the secured nature of mortgage loans means you’ll need to go through a few more steps before the loan process can be completed.
+Furthermore, the secured nature of mortgage loans means you’ll need to go through a few more steps before the loan process can be completed.
 This can include both an appraisal and a home inspection to ensure the property is safe and of equal (or greater) value to the purchase price.